The Life-Changing Program For 6 People With T1D and T2D

 Diabetes nowadays is among the most widespread diseases.
 The American Diabetes Association reports that in 2012, around 9.3 percent of the population or approximately 29.1 Americans had diabetes.

-As a matter of fact, the diabetes is at an exponential rate.
+As a matter of fact, diabetes is at an exponential rate.
 The main goal when it comes to diabetes treatment is to minimize the elevation of blood glucose without leading to abnormally low blood glucose levels.

-Type 1 diabetes is treated with healthy, balanced diet, insulin and exercise.
+Type 1 diabetes is treated with a healthy, balanced diet, insulin and exercise.
 These people must take regular doses of insulin throughout their entire life.

-On the other hand, type 2 diabetes is treated with healthy, balanced diet, exercise, and weight reduction, and they don’t necessarily have to take insulin shots.
+On the other hand, type 2 diabetes is treated with a healthy, balanced diet, exercise, and weight reduction, and they don’t necessarily have to take insulin shots.